-If you are a dog owner or you have ever been around dogs, you may have seen how dogs, especially puppies or pubescent dogs, nibble on each other, their guardians, or even objects.
+If you are a dog owner or you have ever been around dogs, you may have seen how they nibble on each other, their guardians, or even objects.
+So you may be wondering why does my dog nibble on me?
+This is called cobbing.
 Unlike actual dog biting, which occurs when the dog feels threatened, this action is often gentle and may actually make you wonder why the dog does it.

-This article explains this behavior that occurs spontaneously among dogs.
-It will offer details on why your dog does the nibbling, answer your questions on why they do so, and it will also guide you on what to do every time your dog nibbles.
+This article explains this behavior that occurs among dogs.
+It will offer details on why your dog does the nibbling or cobbing, answer your questions on why they do so, and it will also guide you on what to do every time your dog nibbles on you.

 Dog cobbing is simply the gentle nibbling that your dog does to you, your cat, your neighbor's cat, other people, other dogs, or objects such as its blanket and toys.
-Some people refer to it as the “cute nibble.”
+Some people refer to it as the “cute nibble” or if you have a pitbull the "Pibble Nibble."

 A dog, while cobbing, will peel back their upper and lower lips and use their front teeth to gently nibble on you.
 This action resembles the human action of nibbling at a corn cob with your front teeth, hence the name “cobbing.”